 Mr George Edland had the original vision for the College.
-Sadly, George passed away in 2016, and we really appreciate this video record of his testimony and the story about the vision of Strathalbyn Christian College – truly God inspired.
+Sadly, George passed away in 2016, but his testimony and the story about the vision of Strathalbyn Christian College is truly God inspired.
 We are glad that we captured it on video for the College’s 35th Anniversary in 2014.

 Strathalbyn Christian College is set on 8.5 hectares in Strathalbyn Estate, in Geraldton, Western Australia.